 Before you can add a subreport to a main report, first create the two reports and save them to the same Power BI workspace.

 To open an existing local report, on the File menu, select Open > This PC and select an .rdl file.

 On the File menu, select Save As > Power BI Service.
-See Publish a paginated report to the Power BI service for details.
+For more information, see Publish a paginated report to the Power BI service.

 You can also upload a report by starting in the Power BI service.
 The same article, Publish a paginated report to the Power BI service, has details.